Kaif09/PianoJS/README.md

 ## 🚀 About Me
-I'm a coding enthusiast love python and web development
+I'm a coding enthusiast, love python and web development

 ## Feedback